 Then fate stepped in.
 In early 1989 he met bassist George Prado, leader of the Regency Jazz Band at Dick's Last Resort on the San Antonio River Walk ("I became somewhat of a groupie!") and after listening and getting to know him and his band over several months, eventually mustered up the courage to ask if he could sing a song with them.
 George agreed, letting Ken sing "Mack the Knife."
 Encouraged by a very warm audience reaction, Ken sat in with George's band for about a year, strictly as a guest.
 Then on Valentine's Day 1990, George hired him to sub for the band's lead singer.
 The rest, as they say, is history.

-Ken has worked with the city's most accomplished jazz musicians, including his first mentor George Prado, jazz guitarist Polly Harrison, her husband Hank (of theTennessee Valley Authority), drummer and vocalist Kyle Keener, the late piano legend Joe Piscatelle, pianist Morris Nelms, pianist John Sheridan and drummer Eddie Torres (both formerly of the Jim Cullum Jazz Band), sax player Morgan King, pianist Andy Langham, bassist Chuck Moses, trumpet master Al Gomez, jazz violin legend Sebastian Campesi, drummer Kevin Hess and the hipper-than-hip Jazz Protagonists, led by pianist Barry Brake -- just to name a few!
+Ken has worked with the city's most accomplished jazz musicians, including his first mentor George Prado, jazz guitarist Polly Harrison, her husband Hank (of theTennessee Valley Authority), drummer and vocalist Kyle Keener, the late piano legend Joe Piscatelle, pianist Morris Nelms, pianist John Sheridan (currently with the Jim Cullum Jazz Band and internationally known in his own right) and drummer Eddie Torres (formerly of the Jim Cullum Jazz Band), sax player Morgan King, pianist Andy Langham, bassist Chuck Moses, trumpet master and Grammy Award winner Al Gomez, jazz violin legend Sebastian Campesi, drummer Kevin Hess and the hipper-than-hip Jazz Protagonists, led by pianist Barry Brake -- just to name a few!